LoginRadius/docs/content/references/sdk/golang/index.md

    go get github.com/loginradius/go-sdk
 ```

-## Setup Your Dashboard

-Get your API credentials to initialize SDK and whitelist your application domain as explained in this section.
+* Get your API credentials to initialize SDK and whitelist your application domain as explained in this section.

-## Configuration

 Import the Golang sdk package on the top of the code that calls the SDK.